 Consensual non-monogamy itself is one type of non-monogamy in general — a larger category that also includes cheating and, for singles, simply dating around.

 My concern has lessened in recent years.
 The expanding poly community has held pretty firmly to its defining identity while remaining friendly with the other flavors of CNM, which define themselves as they like.
 And of course there are many overlaps and partial cases.

 And the media?
-Although they are so often obtuse about matters that are off their beaten path, they've been surprisingly good about getting this one mostly right.
+They're often obtuse about matters that are off their beaten path, but they've been surprisingly good about getting this one mostly right.

-I'm sure this is because of the community's diligence in representing poly accurately and calling out ignorant misuses of the word when we see them.
+I'm sure this is because of our community's diligence in representing poly accurately and calling out ignorant misuses of the word when we see them.
 Thank you, dear people!

 So here's a collection of how media have been defining poly and other branches of CNM in the last year or so.
 They range from sort of okay to spot-on.
 How would you grade them?
 This is long; settle in.

 ● In the feminist Refinery29: Swinger, Monogamish, & 6 Other Words For Open Relationships (May 10, 2019).
 My grade: A.

 When you're taking your first timid steps into the land of open relationships... you'll likely be inundated with a whole new lexicon of terms. ...They each have a different meaning and set of rules attached.
 So, which word is right for you and your boo's new situation?...